m1waterman88/flask-snippets/README.md

-# flask-snippets
+# flask-snips

 ### Adds snippets to quickly build Jinja2 HTML templates and Flask Python controls in Atom.
+This is a fork of flask-snippets, which was no longer maintained.

 ***
 ## To install: